 Kansas City Art Institute, Missouri.
-To support a Video Curriculum Stephen Beck, video artist, Berkeley, CA. \$25,000 Development Project.
+To support a Video Curriculum Development Project.

 Electronic Arts Intermix, New York City.
-Toward the costs of further developing its post-production and editing facility.
+Toward the costs of further developing its post-production and editing facility. \$23,000

 Museum of Modern Art, New York City.
-Toward the costs of ex-\$20,000 panding its video program.
+Toward the costs of expanding its video program. \$20,000

 Washington Community Video Center, Washington, DC.
-For Tele-\$18,000
+For Televisions magazine. \$18,000

 Cable Arts Foundation, New York City.
-Toward the costs of final editing of Visa projects.
+Toward the costs of final editing of Visa projects. \$18,000

 Educational Broadcasting Corporation, New York City.
-For use by the Television Laboratory for fellowship assistance for a writer-in-\$18,000
+For use by the Television Laboratory for fellowship assistance for a writer-in-residence. \$18,000

 Doug Michels, video artist, San Francisco.
-Toward the documenta tion of Ant Farm's Dolphin Embassy expedition. \$15,000
+Toward the documentation of Ant Farm's Dolphin Embassy expedition. \$15,000

 WGBH Educational Foundation, Boston.
-To enable Charles Johnson to be an artist-in-residence at the New Television Work-
+To enable Charles Johnson to be an artist-in-residence at the Now Television Workshop. \$15,000

 Robert and Ingrid Wiegand, video artists.
-For filming family life and culture in India for the Visa series. \$13,500
+For filming family life and culture in India for the Visa series\$13,500

 Mary Ellen Bute, filmmaker, New York City.
-To enable her to work on a film project concerned with Walt Whitman.
+To enable her to work on a film project concerned with Walt Whitman. \$10,000